mwpastore/securer_randomer/README.md

 `/dev/urandom` and `getrandom(2)`).
 This has recently garnered [some][1]
 [criticism][2].

-[RbNaCl][3] provides Ruby bindings to a portable crypto library ([libsodium][4]) that includes an alternative, OpenSSL-free pseudo-random number generator (PRNG) implementation.
+[RbNaCl][3] provides Ruby bindings to [libsodium][4], a portable crypto library&mdash;which is a fork of [NaCl][6] by Daniel J. Bernstein&mdash;that includes hooks to alternative, OpenSSL-free pseudo-random number generators (PRNGs) such as `getrandom(2)` on modern Linux kernels and `RtlGenRandom()` on Windows.

 This gem monkeypatches RbNaCl into SecureRandom and aims to be "bug-for-bug" compatible with the "stock" implementation of SecureRandom across Ruby versions.
-It also provides a nice "do what I mean" random number method that can be used instead of Kernel`.rand` and SecureRandom`.random_number`.
+It also provides a bonus "do what I mean" random number method that can be used instead of Kernel`.rand` and SecureRandom`.random_number`.

 ## History

 This gem started out as a very simple monkeypatch to SecureRandom`.random_bytes` and grew as I dug deeper.
-In newer Rubies, you need to patch `.gen_random` instead of `.random_bytes`, and it has no default byte size.
+In newer rubies, for example, you need to patch `.gen_random` instead of `.random_bytes`, and it has a different calling signature.

-Generating random numbers proved to be rather tricky due to inconsistencies between the implementations and functionality of Kernel`.rand` and SecureRandom`.random_number` between Ruby versions.
+Generating random numbers proved to be rather tricky due to inconsistencies of of Kernel`.rand` and SecureRandom`.random_number` between Ruby implementations and versions.
 For example:

 * `Kernel.rand(nil)` and `SecureRandom.random_number(nil)` both return a float
   `n` such that `0.0 <= n < 1.0` in Ruby 2.3; but